pkkrusty/dl-guide/README.md

 ## Installation
 This tool runs the [kj4ezj/zap2xml](https://github.com/kj4ezj/zap2xml) docker container, so you will need the [docker engine](https://docs.docker.com/engine/install) installed on your system to use it.

+> [!NOTE]
+> > If you are on macOS or BSD, you will need to [default to GNU tools](https://apple.stackexchange.com/a/69332) in your environment.
+You can check this by running `grep --version`, which will tell you whether it is BSD or GNU `grep`.

 ### bpkg
 This is the recommended installation method.
 Install [bpkg](https://github.com/bpkg/bpkg) if you have not already.
 Install the [echo-eval](https://github.com/kj4ezj/echo-eval) dependency.
 ```bash